+Ah, the dreaded rotten egg smell, enough to make anyone gag.
+Don’t let it ruin your day, we have you covered and you can soon have that awful smell gone for good.
 But why do drains smell like rotten eggs?
-In this article, we’ll explore the science behind this phenomenon and discuss what you can do to eliminate the odour.
+In this article, we’ll look at the most likely source and what you can do to eliminate the foul odour.

 What is the Rotten Egg Smell?